At a glance

 Funny Compound Words

-Here are some examples of words that might seem a bit funny, when you break them down into their individual components:
+Here are some examples of words that look a bit funny once you break them down into their individual components:

-Once you get used to these kinds of compounds, you’ll really start to understand German.
+Once you get used to compounds like these, you'll really start to think in German rather than just translating from English.

 Tips for Learning